Sharing the effort of the European Green Deal among countries

 To demonstrate the applicability of our ethically-informed effort sharing approach, we have developed an online tool allowing users to test different combinations of ethical principles (and their interpretations) and see the implications on resulting EU effort sharing distributions.

 There are three results which can be created by the tool, indicated by three links in the menu bar at the top of the screen.
-The first (leftmost) link “EU adaptation (manual)” shows the 2030 emissions reduction targets for the EU given any combination of the three equity principles (and respective interpretation of each) and their weighting as chosen by a user is applied.
+The first (leftmost) link “EU allocation (manual)” shows the 2030 emissions reduction targets for the EU given any combination of the three equity principles (and respective interpretation of each) and their weighting as chosen by a user is applied.
 The middle link “Optimal-weighting allocation” replicates the results of Figure 4 of the paper (as linked in the section above), and identifies the possible negotiation convergence points for any three equity interpretations.
 Finally, the rightmost link “Individual country ternary charts” corresponds to the results as given in Figure 3 in the paper (see above), showing the resulting country emission reductions for a single country for any combination of the three equity principles across any of their respective interpretations.

 Background literature